clearmatics/zeth/mpc/README.md

 (env) $ make setup # install
 ```

-All commands given below assume that you are located at `$ZETH/mpc`, and that
+All commands given below assume that the above virtualenv is active.
-the above virtualenv is active.
-If the console has been closed between
+If the console has been closed between actions, reactivate the
-actions, reactivate the virtualenv as follows:
+virtualenv as follows:

 ```console
 $ . env/bin/activate